Skip to main content

 School leavers/Gap Year takers

 If you have just finished your A-levels and are taking a gap year, the 10-week Expedition is a no brainer.
 Contribute to two amazing projects and fully immerse yourself in the culture and experience.
-However, if they you have limited availability, the 7-week summer Expedition is still an excellent choice.
+However, if you have limited availability, the 7-week summer Expedition is still an excellent choice.

 Planning your gap year